SmileiPIC/Smilei/doc/Sphinx/algorithms.rst

 resulting electrostatic fields, provided they fullfill Maxwell's equations :eq:`Maxwell`, and in particular Gauss' and Poisson's.

-Note that a relativistic plasma needs :doc:`special treatment <relativistic_fields_initialization>`.
+Note that a relativistically drifting plasma needs :doc:`special treatment <relativistic_fields_initialization>`.

 ----